Ret-2-Go on vacation!

 of older pop-culture parodies alongside self-referential humour and 4th wall

-breakings shenanigans all done in good fun.
+breakings shenanigans.
+All done in good fun.
 The game even references parody

 characters and plots and, if I may get ahead of myself here a little, brings